Abortion Pill

 1. They have different functions.

 Plan B’s intended purpose is to prevent pregnancy.
 It is marketed to women who have had unprotected sex and didn’t use birth control, and who fear they may become pregnant.
-However, it is important to note that though it is designed to prevent a pregnancy from starting, Plan B may sometimes act as an abortifacient.
-Studies have shown that in some instances, Plan B can prevent the implantation of newly fertilized human being, though the FDA recently allowed a change to the label stating the opposite, despite evidence to the contrary.
+However, it is important to note that though it is designed to prevent a pregnancy from starting, previous studies have stated that Plan B was shown to have the ability to prevent the implantation of newly fertilized human being.
+The FDA recently allowed a change to the label stating the opposite, despite these studies.

 In contrast, the main purpose of the abortion pill is to end a pregnancy.
 It is only taken after a pregnancy is known/confirmed, and when used effectively, the abortion pill ends the life of the preborn child.